rocky-linux/documentation/docs/guides/network/accel-ppp_pppoe_server.md

 ## Installing accel-ppp

-As accel-ppp is not in the default repositories, we first install the required packages to build it:
+As accel-ppp is not in the default Rocky or EPEL repositories, we first install the required packages to build it:

 ```bash
 dnf install -y rpm-build make cmake gcc git openssl-devel pcre-devel kernel-modules-extra